-Pupil's Name: Year Group: Home Address: You applied for your child t o be absent fr rom school duri ng the following da ates: First Day of Absence: Date of Return to School: Total days applied for: The reason you gave for the e application f for leave of abso ence during term ti ime: The decision in response to your applicat ion: The leave is considered to be Authorised: The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
-The application was reviewed by the Headteacher. e for leave of If you wish to discuss this decision further, please contact ( insert contact details of either the school or the school's EWO ) he school or Signed on behalf (Insert school's name) part of the Our Lady of Lourdes CMAT,
+Pupil's Name: Year Group: Home Address: You applied for your child t o be absent fr rom school duri ng the following da ates: First Day of Absence: Date of Return to School: The reason you gave for the e application f for leave of abso ence during term t ime: The decision in response to your applicat ion: I The leave is considered to be Authorised: The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
+The application was reviewed by the Headteacher.
+If you wish to discuss this decision further, please contact (insert contact details of either the school or the school's EWO) Signed on behalf (Inser t school's na ame) part of ti he Our Lady of L ourdes CMAT. ,